 John’s mother received a POW postcard from him on February 2, 1945, which was written while he was at Cabanatuan.
 This was the first time that she had heard from him since he had been taken as a prisoner.
 On the card, he said: “working every day except Sunday” and “in good health, considering.”

-John was liberated from Hirohata 12-B on September 9, 1945.
-His mother received a telegram from the War Department.
+John was liberated on September 9, 1945, and his mother received a telegram from the War Department.